1. Scope of this Adult Policies, Procedures and Practice Resource

 - the legislative requirements and expectations on individual services to safeguard and promote the wellbeing of adults in the exercise of their respective functions, relating to adults with needs for care and support and carers; and

-- a framework for South Tyneside Safeguarding Adults Board to monitor the effective implementation of policies and procedures.
+- a framework for South Tyneside Safeguarding Children and Adults Partnership to monitor the effective implementation of policies and procedures.

 2. Safeguarding Duty